FlorianRakos/IoT-NotCapricorns/Cristina/researches/research01/README.md

 ## IoT
+We asked the following questions after seeing the Bosch and TIA videos

 ### What does Internet of Things entail?
 Internet of Things refers as the interconnection of everyday objects and devices to the internet, allowing them to send and receive data.